reliablyhq/documentation/docs/reference/index.md

 <PageIntroduction>
-  The reference part of Reliably Documentation is a detailed guide to all the aspects of Reliable.
-Links to the sections follow:
+  The reference part of Reliably Documentation is a detailed guide to all the aspects of Reliably.
 </PageIntroduction>

 <SectionList
     title="CLI"
     categoryName="cli"
-    description="Complete reference guide for the Reliably CLI" link="/docs/reference/cli/"
+    description="Complete reference guide for the Reliably CLI" link="/reference/cli/"
     :list="data.cli.links"
 />